-The BSO have been implementing their programme called OsteoMap to patients at the BSO Clinic and two local GP surgeries.
-NCOR are providing independent evaluation the final report will be submitted to the steering group and the Department of Health December 2015.
+The British School of Osteopathy (BSO) have been implementing their programme called OsteoMap to patients at the BSO Clinic and two local GP surgeries.
+NCOR are providing independent evaluation and the final report will be submitted to the steering group and the Department of Health in December 2015.